jtl-scx/dev-guide/Guide/Channel-API.md

 # Listing Process

-In the SCX context, there is no concept of a product catalog.
-Only offer data is transmitted via the SCX interface, but this can contain detailed product data as well, if required by the Channel.
+Within the SCX context there is no concept of a product catalog.
+Only offer data is transmitted via the SCX interface, this can however contain detailed product data as well- if required by the Channel.

-A Channel must provide descriptive Data to describe how an Offer Listing may look like on a connected Marketplace.
+A Channel must provide descriptive Data to describe what an Offer Listing may look like on a connected Marketplace.

 ## Prices Types